Azure/cloud-scale-data-for-devs-guide/docs/crud-operations-with-cosmos-db.md

 - We need to suppress the issue of trying to bind a query to the method, so we've assigned a Query annotation over the method in the repository.

-- The partial document updates are in the Azure Cosmos DB Java SDK v4, not the Spring Data for Azure Cosmos DB SQL API artifact.
+- The partial document updates are in the Azure Cosmos DB Java SDK v4, not the Spring Data for the Azure Cosmos DB Core (SQL) API artifact.

 ## Learn more